Table of Content

 DACI

 DACI is specifically designed for decision-making processes, making it an excellent choice for governance and leadership-driven projects.
 The framework assigns a Driver who ensures progress, Approvers who make final decisions, Contributors who provide input, and Informed parties who are kept updated.
-This method is particularly effective in agile environments where quick and structured decision-making is critical for success.

 RAPID